 Death sentences are regularly passed and carried out in the Russian Federation.
-The most recent indication of the scale comes from the chairman of the Clemency Commission of the Russian Federation.
-On 19 May 1992 Amnesty International's Information Officer in Moscow was given the following information on the application of the death penalty in the Russian Federation.
-In 1989, 97 persons were said to have been sentenced to death.
+One of the most recent indications of the scale comes from the chairman of the Clemency Commission of the Russian Federation.
+On 19 May 1992, Amnesty International's Information Officer in Moscow was given the following information on the application of the death penalty in the Russian Federation.
+In 1989 97 persons were said to have been sentenced to death.
 Of these 26 had their death sentence commuted by the Supreme Court, four were granted clemency and the remaining 67 were executed.

 In 1990 a total of 206 people were sentenced to death: 28 subsequently had this sentence commuted by the Supreme Court, two received clemency and 176 were executed.
 In 1991, 144 people were sentenced to death.
 The Supreme Court commuted 37 of these sentences, 37 prisoners were granted clemency and 70 were executed.
-As of 1 May 1992 the staff department of the Clemency Commission were considering 308 cases of persons sentenced to death in the Russian Federation.
+As of 1 May 1992, the staff department of the Clemency Commission were considering 308 cases of persons sentenced to death in the Russian Federation.
+Further information was given at a press conference in September 1992 by the Russian Ministry of Justice, which reported that 95 death sentences were passed during the first six months of 1992.
+All were for primeditated aggravated murder except one, which was for "attempt on the life of a militiaman".

 On 9 March 1992 a parliamentary debate on draft proposals for an amnesty in the Russian Federation took place.
 One of the proposals submitted by the Chairman of the Committee for Legislation was to replace death sentences passed but not yet carried out with a 20-year sentence of imprisonment.
 However, this provoked widespread opposition, and was dropped.

-Prior to December 1991 the Russian Federation Criminal Code retained the death penalty for 18 offences in peacetime.
+Prior to December 1991 the Russian Criminal Code retained the death penalty for 18 offences in peacetime.
 However at the beginning of that month the Russian parliament abolished the death penalty for three economic offences: large-scale speculation, aggravated bribe-taking and large scale theft of state property.
 A draft criminal code, set to come before parliament shortly, proposes reducing the scope of the death penalty further to three offences: premeditated murder under aggravating circumstances, genocide and war crimes.
 To Amnesty International's knowledge the overwhelming majority of death sentences passed in recent years have been for murder under aggravating circumstances.
 A death sentence may not be passed on a pregnant woman or on anyone under 18, or ruled to have been insane, at the time of the offence or when sentence is passed.

 Although there is discussion on the introduction of a jury system, capital cases are still tried by a bench of three judges, of whom only one is professionally trained.
 A defence lawyer must assist in capital cases.
 Prisoners can appeal against the verdict or sentence to the next highest court within seven days of receiving a written copy of the judgement.
 As their cases are heard at a higher level at first instance, however, prisoners under sentence of death have fewer opportunities to appeal than many other prisoners.
 Some have been sentenced to death without right of appeal.
-Andrey Zapevalov, for example, was sentenced to death for murder by the Russian Federation Supreme Court without right of appeal in November 1989, after a trial Amnesty International considered was unfair.
+Andrey Zapevalov, for example, was sentenced to death for murder by the Russian (RSFSR) Supreme Court without right of appeal in November 1989, after a trial Amnesty International considered was unfair.
 His sentence was commuted in April 1991.